marcglasberg/async_redux/README.md

 	Only END states will be received, unless you pass `ignoreIni` as false.
 	Returns the info after the condition is met.

+10. `Future<TestInfo> waitError({Object error, Object processedError})`

+	Runs until after an action throws an error of this exact type, or this exact error (using equals).
+    You can also, instead, define `processedError`, which is the error after wrapped by the action's `wrapError()` method.
+    Returns a list with all info until the error condition is met.

+10. `Future<TestInfo> waitErrorGetLast({Object error, Object processedError})`

+	Runs until after an action throws an error of this exact type, or this exact error (using equals).
+    You can also, instead, define `processedError`, which is the error after wrapped by the action's `wrapError()` method.
+    Returns the info after the condition is met.

 Some of the methods above return a list of type `TestInfoList`, which contains the step by step information of all the actions.
 You can then query for the actions you want to inspect.
 For example, suppose an action named `IncrementAndGetDescriptionAction` calls another 3 actions.